paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-009-defense-budget-matters.md

   (B) program acquisition unit costs for the program element;

-  (C) average procurement unit costs and program acquisition costs for the program element; and
+  (C) average procurement unit costs and program acquisition costs for the program element;

-  (D) an identification of when the document regarding the program joint cost analysis requirements description is scheduled to be approved.
+  (D) an identification of when the document regarding the program joint cost analysis requirements description is scheduled to be approved; and

+  (E) an explanation for why a program joint cost analysis requirements description has not been prepared and approved, and, if a program joint cost analysis requirements description is not applicable, the rationale for such inapplicability.

 (4) A test baseline summarizing the comprehensive test program for the program element or major subprogram outlined in the integrated master test plan.